jkeger/arctic/README.md

 ------------
 The parameters for a trap species.

-See the `Trap` and child class docstrings in `traps.cpp` for the full documentation.
+See the `Trap` class docstrings in `traps.cpp` for the full documentation.

-### Standard
-Combined release and capture, allowing for non-zero capture times, following Lindegren (1998) section 3.2.

 ### Instant capture
-For the slightly simpler algorithm of release first then instant capture.
+For the relatively simple algorithm of release first then instant capture.
 This is the primary model used by previous versions of ArCTIC.

+### Slow capture
+For combined release and non-instant capture, following Lindegren (1998), section 3.2.

+### Continuum lifetime distribution
+For a trap species with a continuum (log-normal distribution) of release timescales, and instant capture.